-Top Places to See in NYC in Summer
+Top Places to See and Things to Do in New York City in Summer

 Between festivals, visiting traditional sights, and simply soaking up the atmosphere, you definitely won’t run out of summertime options.
 Here are a few places to see in NYC this summer: